raimohanska/write-a-game/README.md

 Write games with Javascript code in the browser

+## Goal I

+- Can write simple 2D chasing game without obstacles.
+Player chases prey.

+Tasks

+- Collision detection
+- Image support (fixed set of images)
+- Show score text

+## Goal II

+- Can write game that has start screen, gameplay and gameover

-Goal
+## Goal III

 - Should be able to write pacman

-Next steps

-- Image support (fixed set of images)
+Task

 - Uploadable images (server encodes as Base64, sends back to client)
-- Collision detection
 - Walls / maze
 - Save code (can rip from turtle roy)